 Education programmes for young people (previously referred to as study programmes) are fully embedded for all 16-19 learners.
 English and Mathematics and work experience continue to be mandatory components of these programmes.
 The previous investment in the Learning Resource Centres and the further development of these has ensured all full-time learners are able to engage in some excellent curriculum-based activities during their weekly I-Learning sessions.
-This wrap around provision will be expanded next year to include additional time for the 16-19 year olds not studying maths and English resits to further expand their study and employability skills.
+This wrap around provision will be expanded next year to include additional time for the 16-19-year olds not studying maths and English resits to further expand their study and employability skills.

 Growth in apprenticeships continues to be a key national and College priority.
 The delivery of apprenticeships, workplace learning and skills for employment programmes are managed and delivered through our business training arm; Training@Hopwood.
 Training@Hopwood has had a full root and branch review to address some legacy issues in relation to employer relationships and quality of provision.
 This has led to a streamlined and focused offer that meets the skills need of Rochdale and Greater Manchester and is ready to adapt to changes in national policy and local and regional skills needs.
-Recruitment to our apprenticeship provision managed to exceed financial targets despite Covid legacy issues.
-All furloughed apprentices are now back in work or studying at the College.